 - attached, or upon which it had been impressed; - (c) removes for such purpose as aforesaid any stamp or seal from any material upon which it had been used; or - (d) erases or removes from any stamped material any figure, letter, or word with intent that the stamp thereon may be again used -

 Charge: Fraudulently using a stamp [or seal] [or die].

-Chapter XXXIIA - Crimes Relating To List A Diseases of Animals animal has the same meaning as in the Animal Health Act 1995;
+Chapter XXXIIA - Crimes Relating To List A Diseases of Animals

 287A.
 Interpretation

 In this Chapter, unless the contrary intention appears -